 - Poor access to community facilities and declining local service provision is a particular issue for rural communities. - The Welsh Index of Multiple Deprivation (WIMD) 2019 geographical access to services domain captures the accessibility of a range of services for households, looking specifically at inaccessibility of services that are considered key to day to day living.
 Both tangible (inaccessibility to a supermarket) and social deprivation (isolation from community activities) are considered.
 The WIMD shows that of the 56 lower super output areas (LSOAs) in Monmouthshire, 37 fall within the 50% most deprived, with 29 in the 30% most deprived and 15 in the 10% most deprived.
-Of the 1909 LSOAs in

-Wales, the lowest ranks recorded in Monmouthshire for access to services were in Llantillio Crossenny (6), Crucorney (49), Llanover 1 (61), Trellech United 1 (79) and Llanover 2 (80) (StatsWales).

-- Limited public transport, particularly in rural areas makes it harder to access jobs, services and facilities, which could be exacerbated by rising fuel prices.
-There are nevertheless future opportunities for investment in public transport through the Cardiff Capital Region City Deal and advances in technology. - There is a need to ensure that adequate physical and digital infrastructure is provided to support new development.
-This includes: - Broadband infrastructure - The provision of sufficient water and sewerage infrastructure - Transport infrastructure and active travel to support non-car modes of travel.
+Of the 1909 LSOAs in Wales, the lowest ranks recorded in Monmouthshire for access to services were in Llantillio Crossenny (6), Crucorney (49), Llanover 1 (61), Trellech United 1 (79) and Llanover 2 (80) (StatsWales). - ➤ Limited public transport, particularly in rural areas makes it harder to access jobs, services and facilities, which could be exacerbated by rising fuel prices.
+There are nevertheless future opportunities for investment in public transport.
+The Burns Commission and South Wales Metro projects propose public transport improvements in Monmouthshire including increased train service frequency at Abergavenny, Chepstow and Severn Tunnel Junction stations, improved inter-modal connectivity and coordination, streamlined ticketing, improved bus services and a new walkway station at Magor. - There is a need to ensure that adequate physical and digital infrastructure is provided to support new development.
+This includes: - o Broadband infrastructure - o The provision of sufficient water and sewerage infrastructure - Transport infrastructure and active travel to support non-car modes of travel.